 V. Choose the right Live-streaming platform for your brand

-In addition to the typical general entertainment, style lives streams platforms such as YY and Huajiao, live streaming platforms were being created for all types of verticals including education, personal development, dating, e-commerce, and of course gaming.
+In addition to the typical general entertainment, live stream platforms such as YY and Huajiao, live streaming platforms were being created for all types of verticals including education, fashion, personal development, dating, e-commerce, and of course video games.

-Here I’ll introduce several key short videos, gaming, and e-commerce live streaming platforms.
+Here we’ll introduce several key short videos, gaming, and e-commerce live streaming platforms.

 1. Short video